API basics

 Response

-Paginated results are always returned in an array and include the following information in the pagination object:
+Paginated results are always returned in an array and include pagination information in the pagination object:

 next_uriTo make it easier, the API will build the next call into next_uri together with all the current pagination parameters.